 Professor Richard C. Lord was born in Louisville, Kentucky on October 10, 1910.
 He graduated from Kenyon College, Ohio in 1931.
-He received the Ph.D. degree in physical chemistry from Johns Hopkins University in 1936, where he began a long and distinguished career as a scientist and educator.
+He received the Ph.D. degree in physical chemistry from Johns Hopkins University in 1936.
 He spent two years (1936-38) as a Fellow of the United States National Research Council, first at the University of Michigan and then at the University of Copenhagen, Denmark.

 In 1942, Dr. Lord came to MIT when the National Defense Research Committee called him to serve as technical aide and later as deputy chief of the Committee's Optics Division.
 His war work was concerned with some of the early efforts on guided missiles as well as with military applications of infrared radiation.
 His interest in the fields of military science continued, and he later served as member and chairman of the Panel on Infrared of the U.S. Research and Development Board, as member of the Technical Advisory Panel on Electronics of the Department of Defense, and as consultant to the Scientific Advisory Board of the U.S. Air Force.
 In recognition of his work in his field during World War II, Lord was awarded the Presidential Certificate of Merit By President Truman in 1948.